zxdawn/S5P-LNO2/README.md

 # S5P-LNO2

 Core code for the TROPOMI lightning NO2 (LNO2) retrievals.
+Some useful Jupyter Notebooks are available at [S5P-LNO2-Notebook](https://github.com/zxdawn/S5P-LNO2-Notebook).

 - [x] Pairing lightning and fire data with TROPOMI NO2 L2 product considering the transport
 - [x] LNO2 mask